How To Not Waste Your Family Holiday: 12 Top Tips To Make A Good One Great

 That’s why I wrote this blog.
 To help us parents make good family holidays even better.

-Before our current Great Trek, I asked via social media for people’s top wisdom when it comes to making family holidays work.
+A while ago I asked via social media for people’s top wisdom when it comes to making family holidays work.
+This updated blog captures a combination of their many voices as well as my end-holiday reflection.

 1. Clarify why you are taking this holiday.